blakeb211/ames-housing/README.md

-# From Linear Models to AutoML with Sklearn
+# From Linear Models To AutoML with Sklearn & Friends

 # What
 - Demonstration with working code for going from linear models to neural nets to trees to AutoML